FAMILY AND MEDICAL LEAVE ACT (FMLA) LAWYER

 Need more information about your FMLA rights?

 There are many complicated and fact specific considerations that must be evaluated to determine how the FMLA may apply to your situation.
-If you are concerned that your FMLA rights are being violated or you need assistance in determining whether you or a family member are eligible for FMLA rights and benefits, contact Swartz Law by clicking on the button below to email us or call (816) 444-8900 for a private and confidential consultation.
+If you are concerned that your FMLA rights are being violated or you need assistance in determining whether you or a family member are eligible for FMLA rights and benefits, contact a family and medical leave lawyer at Swartz Law by clicking on the button below to email us or call (816) 444-8900 for a private and confidential consultation.